Reserve Deputy Commitment & Responsibilities

-By departmental policy, a Reserve Deputy must be available to perform a minimum of 16 hours of duty assignments each month and attend a monthly reserve meeting when scheduled.
-Reserve Deputies also must pass annual firearms qualifications, maintain their Texas Commission on Law Enforcement (TCOLE) certification and can be called for special assignments or emergencies.
-Many Reserve Deputies volunteer much more than the required minimum time.
+By departmental policy, Reserve Deputies must commit to a minimum of 16 hours of duty assignments per month and attend monthly reserve meetings when scheduled.
+Additionally, they are required to pass annual firearms qualifications, maintain their Texas Commission on Law Enforcement (TCOLE) certification, and be available for special assignments or emergency situations.
+Many Reserve Deputies go above and beyond, volunteering significantly more time than the minimum requirement.

-All Reserve Deputies with the Fort Bend Sheriff’s Office must be certified by TCOLE; thus, Reserve Deputies are “peace officers,” have the same powers of arrest as full-time deputies and are required by law to meet the same hiring, background, medical and psychological standards as full-time deputies.
+All Reserve Deputies with the Fort Bend County Sheriff’s Office must hold certification from TCOLE, granting them the status of Texas peace officers.
+This means they possess the same arrest powers as full-time deputies and must meet the same hiring, background, medical, and psychological standards required by law.

 Dial 9-1-1 for emergencies only